Bulldog boys fall short, short-handed girls drop fifth of season

 The boys game stayed close until the end but Gering ultimately fell 63-57.

-The Bulldogs kept up with the Dogies and were within single digits and were down 19-14 at the end of the first frame.
+The Bulldogs kept up with the Dogies and were within single digits, down 19-14 at the end of the first frame.
 By halftime, the Bulldogs were behind 30-24.

 After trailing the entirety of the first half, the Bulldogs tied the game at 45 to finish out the third period.
 From there, the game was back and forth.